marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Because, time to time, there may be "forgotten debug-pages", "consoles", "backdoors" or other.

-Usually based on misconfiguration or temporary mistakes;
+Usually it is based on misconfiguration or temporary mistakes;
 <pre>
 With proper result we were able to get "/hidden" page, which looks like development-debug page.
 Something as temporary ToDo List at the time when website was maintaining before release;